analogic/lescript/README.md

 # Simple Let's encrypt client concept in PHP

 Lescript is simplified concept of ACME client implementation especially for Let's encrypt service.
-Its goal to have one easy to use PHP file without dependencies.
+It's goal is to have one easy to use PHP file without dependencies.

 **Use at your own risk.**